Brachycephalic dogs or Brachycephalic animals have a skull conformation that develops mainly in width rather than length.

 To remain healthy, they must be

-Keeping the dog as healthy as possible but cleaning it with mild detergents that moisturise the skin is necessary.
+Keeping the dog as healthy as possible is necessary, but it should be cleaned with mild detergents that moisturise the skin.

-In addition, it is always inadvisable to use aggressive disinfectants as they eliminate the excellent skin bacterial flora that keeps the skin healthy.
-Grooming brachycephalic dogs is integral to caring for these cute furry creatures.
+In addition, aggressive disinfectants are always inadvisable as they eliminate the excellent skin bacterial flora that keeps the skin healthy.
+Grooming brachycephalic dogs is integral to caring for these cute, furry creatures.

 Brachycephalic dog.
 How do we assess whether there are problems in the brachycephalic dog?

 Let’s observe the nostrils: First, follow our dog’s nose from the front.
-As you can see from the photo below, you can have different degrees of nostril closure.
+As you can see from the photo below, there are different degrees of nostril closure.

 Nostril stenosis is a predisposition to brachycephalic syndrome.